TheDeanLab/navigate/docs/source/user_guide/hardware/supported_hardware.rst

 We sometimes control position via a galvo or piezo with no software API.
 In this case, we treat a standard galvo mirror or piezo as a stage axis.
 We control the "stage" via voltages sent to the galvo or piezo.
-The ``volts_per_micron`` setting allows the user to pass an equation that converts position in microns ``x``, which is passed from the software stage controls, to a voltage.
+The ``volts_per_micron`` setting allows the user to pass an equation that converts position in microns ``X``, which is passed from the software stage controls, to a voltage.
 Note that we use ``GalvoNIStage`` whether or not the device is a galvo or a piezo since the logic is identical.
 The voltage signal is delivered via the data acquisition card specified in the